Paul Wechlin

+Football career

 Wechlin played his youth football by FC Basel and joined the first team during their 1939–40 season under first team co-managers Walter Dietrich and Max Galler.
 He played his domestic league debut for the club in the away game on 10 September 1939 as Basel won 4–2 against Aarau.

 During his time with Basel he shared the goalkeeping in the beginning with Kurt Imhof and Silvio Cinguetti later with Walter Müller.
 Between the years 1939 and 1949 Wechlin played a total of 80 games for Basel.
 52 of these games were in the Nationalliga and 1.
 Liga, seven in the Swiss Cup and 21 were friendly games.

+Private life

 As was customary at that time, the players were amateurs and pursued a civil profession.
 Wechlin worked as a sign painter and later as a painter and decorator.
 After his active football career he served as referee until 1970.
 Welchlin lived all his life in the district Wettstein in Kleinbasel, close to Basels home stadium Landhof.